What is your goal?

 In 2016, the PriceCheck partnership launched at WLRN public radio in Miami and WUSF public radio in Tampa-St. Petersburg, and their partnership, Health News Florida.
 In 2017, the partnership launched in New Orleans, with NOLA.com I The Times-Picayune and WVUE FOX 8 Live television.

 What is your editorial bias?

-Do you have donors and sponsors, and if so, what influence do they have on your editorial decisions?
+Do you have sponsors, and if so, what influence do they have on your editorial decisions?

 You allow anonymous survey contributions, but you want people to give their names when commenting on the site.
 Why?